How do I Enter Mystery or Other 'Special' Puzzles?

 Completed Puzzle Picture

 It is perfectly ok to upload your completed puzzle picture.
-In fact, it is encouraged that you do, so that puzzlers who get stuck, or WANT to know what the finished result looks like, can see it!
+In fact, at IPDb, it is encouraged that you do so, so that puzzlers who get stuck or WANT to know what the finished result looks like can see it!

-HOWEVER, if you do decide to upload the, completed puzzle picture, we do ask you to make sure that you select the MYSTERY CATEGORY icon when you are uploading the image.
+HOWEVER, if you do decide to upload the completed puzzle picture, we ask that you please make sure that you select the MYSTERY CATEGORY icon when uploading your image.

-By selecting the completed puzzle image and then the Mystery icon, it will then automatically "blur" the mystery image by default.
+By selecting the completed puzzle image and then the Mystery icon, it will automatically 'blur' the mystery image by default.

-Those who then want to see the finished puzzle can click on the image to see it.
-Those who don't can scroll by and will only see the blurred image if they don't tap it.
+Then, those who want to see the finished puzzle can click/tap on the image to see it.
+Those who don't can scroll by and will only see the blurred image if they don't click/tap it.

 Box Set Puzzles (multiple puzzles in 1 box)

-You may sometimes come across a puzzle box that contains 2 or more puzzles in the 1 box.
-We call them "Multi-puzzles".
-There is no need to enter them all in separate records - they can be entered as a multi-puzzle in 1 record.
+You may sometimes come across a puzzle box that contains 2 or more puzzles in 1 box.
+We call them Multi-puzzles.
+There is no need to enter them all in separate records; they can be entered as a Multi-puzzle in 1 record.

 A detailed description of how to go about it can be found in the following article: How to enter a Multi-puzzle.